zilexa/Homeserver/README.md

 Continue to [Docker & server setup](https://github.com/zilexa/Homeserver/tree/master/docker) and use the bash script to automatically or manually install essential tools, apply basic configuration + required stuff for optional docker services.
 Get up and running in minutes via Docker Compose: _**this is the unique part of this guide, a complete and carefully built Docker-Compose.yml file, easy to personalize via the .env file containing all variables.**_

 ### Step 3 - Prepare data and backup drives
 [Prepare the drives](https://github.com/zilexa/Homeserver/tree/master/filesystem).
-I understand your goal, make sane choices for your drives.
+Understand your goal, make sane choices for your drives.

+### Step 4 - Network configuration
+Before you can access your services outside of your home, [prepare your network](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md) and get your own domain.

-### Step 4.
+### Step 5.
 Data Migration & Folder Structure
 Move files to your server data pool and [create your folder structure](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure).
 Note my folder structure might not fit your needs.
 It's up to you to decide how to structure your data.

-### Step 5 - Configure your apps & services
+### Step 6 - Configure your apps & services
 The Docker guide (step 3) explains how to access your services.
 Configuring & using your services is not covered by this guide.
 The overview of Docker applications below will contain some foldable sections with hints.
 [Overview of Docker Apps](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md) contains direct links to the documentation or homepage of each Docker app.

-### Step 6 - Configure & schedule Maintenance
+### Step 7 - Configure & schedule Maintenance
 Nightly [maintenance](https://github.com/zilexa/Homeserver/tree/master/maintenance-tasks) of your server such as cleanup, backup and disks protection tasks.

-### Step 7 - Configure & schedule Backups
+### Step 8 - Configure & schedule Backups
 Decide what will be your [Backup Strategy](https://github.com/zilexa/Homeserver/blob/master/backup-strategy/backupstrategy.md) and use the [Server Backup Guide](https://github.com/zilexa/Homeserver/tree/master/backup-strategy) to leverage the BTRFS filesystem to backup your @, @home, @docker subvolumes and your data subvolumes easily, while also having a timeline/timemachine snapshots of your data.